mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-09-AGI-Safety-Program-Part-1.md

 there's much value in considering a fast takeoff scenario as we'd be unable to react to a superintelligent agent - more below.

 Although the Program doesn't cover the various types of intelligent agents, I'd like to do so below for the most popular kinds:
-- Transformative AI [TAI]: An AI that brings about a dramatically different future (roughly comparable but probably more significant than the agricultural or industrial revolution).
+- **Transformative AI [TAI]**: An AI that brings about a dramatically different future (roughly comparable but probably more significant than the agricultural or industrial revolution).
 [OpenPhil](https://www.openphilanthropy.org/research/some-background-on-our-views-regarding-advanced-artificial-intelligence/#:~:text=Roughly%20and%20conceptually%2C%20transformative%20AI,the%20agricultural%20or%20industrial%20revolution.)
-- Artificial General Intelligence [AGI]: An AI that's broadly capable of most/all functions that an animal can do.
+- **Artificial General Intelligence [AGI]**: An AI that's broadly capable of most/all functions that an animal can do.
 We are still within the scale what we can comprehend as intellectuals have created a rough intuitive scale of ants, bees, crows, and humans.
 We're quickly scaling up the ladder as artificial minds become more and more capable.
    - Fun fact: Orangutans, pigs, and octopi are among the smartest, less well-known animals (most think of chimps, dolphins, or mice first).
 [Longer list](https://thehumaneleague.org/article/animal-intelligence)
-- Seed AI: An AGI that recursively rewrites its own source code without human intervention.
+- **Seed AI**: An AGI that recursively rewrites its own source code without human intervention.
 [Yudkowsky (2007)](http://intelligence.org/files/LOGI.pdf)
-- Superintelligent AI: An agent that far surpasses the brightest human minds both individually and even what can be done collectively.
+- **Superintelligent AI**: An agent that far surpasses the brightest human minds both individually and even what can be done collectively.
 If the Manhattan Project was the combination of the brightest minds, a superintelligent agent would view them as intellectually equal as we view ants (but probably even more inferior in this axis if my anthropological lens is true in the first place).
    - In my view, an AGI will very likely become a superintelligent agent.
 We'd need to bound the AGI or rethink how we design AI systems.
 Bostrom explores several boxing methods in his book that aren't all that promising and suggests of coming up with novel ways to ensure that a Seed AI has certain values "pre-loaded."

 The ordering above has a feeling of increasing levels of complexity or impressiveness.
 A lighter version is explored in several candid/hopeful short stories in Kai-Fu Lee's **AI 2041.**
 He describes _realistic AI,_ or "technologies that either already exist